- Welcome To Demonology!

 In general your single target rotation will follow this priority:

 shadowflame.
+As soon as you cast your second Hand of Gul'dan immediately jump into Metamorphosis to increase the damage of the 2 stack Shadowflame.
 Doing this correctly will make Hand of Gul'dan out-preform Chaos Wave virtually always, and makes Chaos Wave pretty useless in PvE.

 Demonology AoE is very encounter specific and has a lot of different situational options.
 When encountering an AoE situation you need to figure out how long the targets will be up for, how often the adds might spawn and if you will run out of fury during the AoE.